MarvinTeichmann/tensorflow-fcn/README.md

 - FCN32
 - FCN16

+## Remark

+The deconv layer of tensorflow allows to provide a shape.
+The crop layer of the original implementation is therefore not needed.

+I have slightly altered the naming of the upscore layer.

 ## Predecessors

 Weights were generated using [Caffe to Tensorflow](https://github.com/ethereon/caffe-tensorflow).
 The VGG implementation is based on [tensorflow-vgg16](https://github.com/ry/tensorflow-vgg16) and numpy loading is based on [tensorflow-vgg](https://github.com/machrisaa/tensorflow-vgg).
 You do not need any of the above cited code to run the model, not do you need caffe.